lucitra/lucitra-webhook-server/README-SIMPLE.md

 ## Service URLs
 Check GitHub Actions output after each deployment for the URL.

 No PRs required, no approvals needed.
-Just push and deploy!
+Just push and deploy!# Trigger deployment